digitalfabrik/integreat-app/README.md

 ## Conventions

-For naming we follow the airbnb style: https://github.com/airbnb/javascript/tree/master/react For the JavasScript code style we use the standard style: https://standardjs.com/ For git commit messages: https://github.com/erlang/otp/wiki/Writing-good-commit-messages
+For naming we follow the [airbnb style](https://github.com/airbnb/javascript/tree/master/react).
+For the JavasScript code style we use the [standard style](https://standardjs.com/).
+For git commit messages [this style](https://github.com/erlang/otp/wiki/Writing-good-commit-messages).

 ## Versioning
 ![versioning](https://img.shields.io/badge/calver-YYYY.MM.PATCH-22bfda.svg) with: